Creepo61/Data-Augmentation-using-GANs/README.md

 </figure>
 </div>

-This repository is for educational purposes only, and was part of a project at the Technical University in Chemnitz.
-Thanks to IAV Chemnitz for proposing this topic to us.
+This repository is for educational purposes only and was part of a project at Chemnitz University of Technology investigating if image to image translating could be a vald technique for data augmentation.
+Thanks to IAV Chemnitz for suggesting this topic.